bediger4000/lru-cache/README.md

 ### Data Design

-A single-chain hashtable would be filled with data containers that look like this:
+A single-chain hash table would be filled with data containers that look like this:

 ```go